-2.10 Consideration for Referrals to CSC and Thresholds Guidance:
+2.9 Consideration for Referrals to CSC and Thresholds Guidance:

 The DSL will consider any information received against the thresholds guidance.
-Where a referral to Children's Social Care is made, this will clearly outline the concern and link this to the thresholds guidance, the thresholds guidance is available via Right help at the right time guidance (Thresholds)
+Where a referral to Children's Social Care is made, this will clearly outline the concern and link this to the thresholds guidance, the thresholds guidance is available via Oxfordshire-Threshold-of-Needs-2021.pdf (oscb.org.uk)

-2.11 Referrals to Children's Social Care:
+2.10 Referrals to Children's Social Care:

-Anyone can make a referral to CSC and usually this will be the Designated Safeguarding Lead or any deputy who will make judgements around 'significant harm' and levels of 'need' and when to refer in line with Walsall Safeguarding Partnership procedures and thresholds guidance Right help at the right time guidance (Thresholds)
+Anyone can make a referral to CSC and usually this will be the Designated Safeguarding Lead or any deputy who will make judgements around 'significant harm' and levels of 'need' and when to refer in line with Oxfordshire Safeguarding Children Board procedures and thresholds guidance Children's social care request for service form | Oxfordshire County Council

-Where a Designated Safeguarding Lead (DSL) or Deputy DSL considers in line with thresholds that a referral to Children's Social Care (CSC) is required, there are two thresholds for (and their criteria) that need to be carefully considered:
+Where a Designated Safeguarding Lead (DSL) or Deputy DSL considers in line with thresholds that a referral to Children's Social Care (CSC) is required, as all children are looked after, this can only be at the section 47 threshold.
+Where this threshold is not met, those concerns will be discussed with the allocated social worker